One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 If you travel with children, they can do the Junior Ranger Program at LBJ National Historical Park.

-Rangers and volunteers wore period clothing, and did the farm and household chores as they were done back in the 1900s.
+Rangers and volunteers wore period clothing and performed farm and household chores as they did in the 1900s.

 It’s a good place to teach children about farm living at the beginning of the 20th century in Fredericksburg.